br3ndonland/dotfiles/README.md

 Dotfiles are application configuration and settings files.
 They frequently begin with a dot, hence the name.
 This dotfiles repository is meant to be installed by _[bootstrap.sh](bootstrap.sh)_.

-_bootstrap.sh_ is a shell script to automate setup of a new macOS development machine.
+_bootstrap.sh_ is a shell script to automate setup of a new macOS or Linux development machine.
 It is _idempotent_, meaning it can be run repeatedly on the same system.
-To set up a macOS development machine, simply open a terminal and run the following command:
+To set up a new machine, simply open a terminal and run the following command:

 ```sh
 STRAP_GIT_EMAIL="you@example.com" STRAP_GIT_NAME="Your Name" STRAP_GITHUB_USER="username" \